An Intuitionistic Formula Hierarchy Based on High-School Identities: Proof Rules as Equalities

 but we do not pursue this superficial analogy further in this paper.}

-As already analyzed in a previous study of the $\beta\eta$-equations for terms of normalized type \cite{explog}, the exp-log decomposition of implication leads to a normal form of propositional formulas that is obtained by left-to-right rewriting using the high-school identities (isomorphisms) (\ref{hsi:exp:1}), (\ref{hsi:exp:2}), (\ref{hsi:exp:3}), and (\ref{hsi:distr}).
+As already analysed in a previous study of the $\beta\eta$-equations for terms of normalised type \cite{explog}, the exp-log decomposition of implication leads to a normal form of propositional formulas that is obtained by left-to-right rewriting using the high-school identities (isomorphisms) (\ref{hsi:exp:1}), (\ref{hsi:exp:2}), (\ref{hsi:exp:3}), and (\ref{hsi:distr}).

 There is some liberty in determining the order in which to apply the equations.
-One precise and structurally recursive procedure for computing the normal form of a formula (i.e. sequent), $\enf{-}$, suitable for establishing Theorem~\ref{thm:embed}, is given in Figure~\ref{fig:norm}.
-It maps any formula to an isomorphic formula from the class of \emph{exp-log normal forms} ($\mathcal{E}$), defined by the mutually inductively defined classes of base formulas ($\mathcal{B}$), conjunctions ($\mathcal{C}$), and disjunctions ($\mathcal{D}$):
+One precise and structurally recursive procedure for computing the normal form of a formula (i.e.\ sequent), $\enf{-}$, suitable for establishing Theorem~\ref{thm:embed}, is given in Figure~\ref{fig:norm}\footnote{This is a mathematical notation for the procedures formalised in \cite{formalisation} and also used in \cite{explog}.}.
+It maps any formula to an isomorphic formula from the class of \emph{exp-log normal forms} ($\mathcal{E}$), defined by the mutually inductively defined classes of base formulas ($\Base$), conjunctions ($\CNF$), and disjunctions ($\DNF$):

 that is,

 where $p$ denotes a prime formula.
 The variables $p, b, c, d, e$, possibly with indexing subscripts, will always be used to stand for members of the corresponding class.
 The unit $1$ (i.e. the formula $\top$) is not a prime formula, but rather denotes the nullary product $\prod_{i=1}^0 b_i^{c_i}$.